LHNCBC/r-snippets-bmi/mmbox/06-MedicaidOMOP/README.md

 ### observation_period

-MAX_Enrollment_Table_Maker
-	This Max File will turn several years of MAX Enrollment records into an observaiton_period table.
 SQL extract for assessing age from TAF Demography file.

-### observation_period
 TAF contains an observation period table natively unlike MAX; this file assesses that table for longest and first enrollment episode.

 TAF_Enrollment_Assessment